 Symptoms associated with ketamine bladder syndrome often improve once a person stops using the drug, unless severe damage has already developed.
 In effect, reducing and/or stopping drug use is essential to being able to recover from this condition.
 For these reasons, anyone struggling with a ketamine abuse problem may well want to seek out treatment help as soon as possible.

-If you suspect you or someone you know may be struggling with ketamine bladder syndrome and have more questions, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our phone counselors.
+If you suspect you or someone you know may be struggling with ketamine bladder syndrome and have more questions, please feel free to call our toll-free helpline at 800-601-3889 (Who Answers?) to speak with one of our phone counselors.